A watermelon is loaded with vitamins and amino acids, all of which are essential for optimal body function.

 The function of diuretics is mainly to help the body flush out excess salt and water from the system.
 This is required for some, for instance, persons suffering from health conditions like kidney problems or high blood pressure.
 Watermelon is a natural diuretic and is helpful in ridding the body of excess fluid in a way that does not strain the kidneys.
 In fact, when compared to furosemide (a diuretic), watermelon’s diuretic effect was found to be comparable by a mouse study.
 However, even with this study, and research backing watermelon’s diuretic prowess, it is important to remember that is not advisable to ever substitute prescription diuretics with watermelon without your doctor’s consent.

-Feeling muscle soreness after an intense workout or strain is normal, but consuming amino acids may aid you make a swift recovery.
+Feeling muscle soreness after an intense workout or strain is normal, but consuming amino acids may aid you to make a swift recovery.
 Watermelon is a good source of one such amino acid known as citrulline, which has a few studies backing its ability to reduce muscle soreness.
 Moreover, among the many health benefits of watermelon, it was found that the fruit enhances the absorption of citrulline within the body, making it that much more effective.
-In fact, another study found that mixing citrulline with watermelon juice had desirable effects, namely, quicker heart rate recovery and reduced muscle soreness.
+In fact, another study found that mixing citrulline with watermelon juice had desirable effects, namely, quicker heart rate recovery, and reduced muscle soreness.

 Both lycopene and vitamin C are key anti-inflammatory antioxidants and keeping inflammation in check is important to you avoiding several chronic diseases.
-Antioxidants work as agents that neutralises free radicals (substances that can cause oxidative stress) and that’s not all, watermelon also contains choline.
+Antioxidants work as agents that neutralise free radicals (substances that can cause oxidative stress) and that’s not all, watermelon also contains choline.
 Choline keeps chronic inflammation in check, which is known to cause damage to DNA, internal scarring, and tissue death as it gets worse.

 Given all these watermelon health benefits, there is no good reason for you to skip consuming this nutritious fruit.
 Moreover, it serves as a great snack that you can have either whole or as a juice.
 In fact, watermelon is quite a common ingredient in many popular refreshing beverages and can even be tossed into salads.